emerge-lang/compiler/design.md

 	var b = "Foo"
     b = "Hello" // OK

 Type modifiers can be written before the `var` and `val` keyword.
 That is syntax sugar that assures the modifier on the variable type.
-That means tha `var` variables cannot hold `readonly` and `immutable` types.
-Thus, `readonly` and `immutable` modifiers imply `val`.
+Note that, however, a `var` of type `immutable X` can be assigned new values, as long as those are `immutable`, too.

-	readonly a = 3 // is equal to
+    readonly var a = 3 // is equal to
-    val a: readonly Int = 3
+    var a: readonly Int = 3

-	reaonly var foo = 3 // Error
-	var foo: readonly Int = 3 // Error
+    reaonly var foo: Int = 3 // is equal to var foo: readonly Int = 3

-    readonly a = 5
+    readonly var a = 5
     var b = a
     b = 3 // OK
-    a = 3 // error, a is readonly
+    a = b // error, cannot convert Int to readonly(Int)

     immutable a = 5
     b = a